ROCm/rocSHMEM/README.md

 overlap than traditional host-driven networking. rocSHMEM uses a single symmetric heap (SHEAP) that is allocated on GPU memories.

-There are currently two backends for rocSHMEM;
+There are currently three backends for rocSHMEM;
-IPC and Reverse Offload (RO).
+IPC, Reverse Offload (RO), and GPU-IB.
 The backends primarily differ in their implementations of intra-kernel networking.

 The IPC backend implements communication primitives using load/store operations issued from the GPU.